Urchin Cardinalfish, Siphamia tubifer (Weber 1909)

 Distribution

 Dampier Archipelago, Western Australia, and Ashmore Reef in the Timor Sea, to east of Pottsville, New South Wales; also Cocos (Keeling) Islands in the eastern Indian Ocean.
-Elsewhere the species occurs in the Indo-west Pacific
+Elsewhere the species is widespread in the Indo-west Pacific: the Red Sea to Mozambique and Madagascar east to the Solomon Islands and Vanuatu, north to the Ryukyu Islands of Japan, the Philippines, and south to Australia.

-During the day, small to large schools usually shelter among the spines of the longspine sea urchin, Diadema setosum, or the banded sea urchin, Echinothrix calamaris.
+A nocturnal species, with small to large schools usually shelter among the spines of the Longspine Sea Urchin, Diadema setosum, or the Banded Sea Urchin, Echinothrix calamaris, during the day.

 Biology